 If I say that I want to lose weight in 2011 that’s a wish.
 If I set out a sensible weight loss strategy with achievable short and long term goals though the year it’s a resolution.

 If I say I’d like to read more over the next twelve months, that’s a wish.
 If I select some books, create a reading plan and then move other activities out of the way to give me the time to read, that’s a resolution.

 Resolutions need a concrete action plan with achievable, measurable goals.

 It can also be helpful to find someone who will keep you accountable to your goals.
 Maybe there’s someone with a similar goal or resolution who will work with you so that you can both achieve your plans.
 It might be someone who is already doing well in an area in which you’d like to improve.
 Ask them to help keep you moving towards your goal and to give you any advice you need to get there.

 The other thing to keep in mind is that if we’re making lifestyle changes we’ll probably fail now and then.
 The aim is to keep going rather than just throwing in the towel the first time you trip up.
 Even if you don’t reach your goals at the set time, you’ll still be further down the track if you get up after a setback, dust yourself off, and start moving in the right direction again.

-Do you think some of your friends would enjoy reading How to make resolutions that work?
+Do you think some of your friends would enjoy reading New Year’s Resolutions or a Wish List??
 Please use the buttons below to share the post.
 Thanks.